 C Hageman factor

 An episode of marked chest pain lasting 4 hours brings a 51-year-old man to the emergency room.
 He is found to have an elevated serum creatine kinase.
 An angiogram reveals a complete blockage of the left circumflex artery 2 cm from its origin.
-Which of the following substances would you most expect to be elaborated around the region of tissue damage in the next 3 days as an initial response to increase myocardial function and promote healing?
+Which of the following substances would you most expect to be elaborated around the region of tissue damage in the next 3 days as an initial response to promote healing?

 B Immunogloblulin G